 The long-absent rain brings renewal and hope.

 The rain finally came this week.
-We were constantly surprised by the weather forecast in the UK during the last month, it felt like we were a different country altogether, somewhere more continental.
-The constant warm sunshine had many up-sides, but I was sad to see the significant reduction in spring wildflowers in my local area.
-It has also meant gardeners resorting to tap-water, which plants like much less.
+In the UK during the last month, it felt like we were a different country altogether, somewhere more continental, and the weather forecast continually surprised us.
+The unbroken warm sunshine had many up-sides, but I was sad to see the significant reduction in spring wildflowers in my local area.
+The heatwaves and dry conditions have also seen gardeners resorting to tap-water, which plants like much less.

-Last year I captured an extraordinary wildflower meadow close to where I live, but this year, the same location was completely different - the ground underfoot so dry, with only a few bird’s-foot trefoil, and buttercups managing to break up the short, yellow grass.
+Last year I captured an extraordinary wildflower meadow close to where I live.
+However, this year the same location was completely different - the ground underfoot so dry, with only a few bird’s-foot trefoil, and buttercups managing to break up the short, yellow grass.

 Last year the wildflowers were much more abundant.

-I’m optimistic, now that the ground has been soaked again, that there will be an uptick in growth, and I will be venturing out to check on things in the next couple of weeks.
-The River Wye that flows through my home town has filled up a little, - it was noted on BBC’s Springwatch this week, that it’s one of the cleanest rivers in Britain.
+I’m optimistic, now the ground has been soaked again, that there will be an uptick in growth, and I will be venturing out to check on things in the next couple of weeks.
+The River Wye, which flows through my home town, has filled up a little, - it was noted on the BBC’s Springwatch programme this week, that it’s one of the cleanest rivers in Britain.
 A few years ago, I photographed the pebbles through the ripples and it was crystal clear.
-As a result, the river’s eco-system is healthy - a good news story to hold on to.
+As a result of this water quality, the river’s eco-system is healthy - a good-news story to hold on to.

 The last time I took a full day out with my camera was in April.
 I was out on one of the area’s well-known gritstone ‘edges’ formed over millions of years by geological forces.
-These landscapes are dear to me as I spent a lot of time exploring them with my family as a child, and I love the native birch trees that characterise these locations.
-I’ve called this image ‘Meeting of the Birches’ because it is reminiscent of an ancient gathering among the rocks.
+These landscapes are dear to me as I spent a lot of time exploring them with my family as a child; particularly redolent are the native birch trees that characterise these locations.
+I’ve called this image ‘Meeting of the Birches’ because, to me, it evokes an ancient gathering among the rocks.

-When I’m out with my camera, I do make a conscious effort to take time to observe, listen and experience what is around me without the viewfinder in front of my eye.
+When I’m out with my camera, I make a conscious effort to allow time to observe, listen and experience what is around me without the viewfinder in front of my eye.
 I admire the approach of the traditional Zen artist-poets (and they were both) whereby a scene or subject would be observed until the essence of it was felt to have been experienced.
-The artist would then go away and re-create the experience creatively in a painting and/or poem from memory.
+The artist would then go away and re-create the experience from memory creatively, through painting and poetry.
 The resulting artwork is a kind of meditation-memory, almost like taking hold of a dream and conjuring it up.
-I also admire the respect of this approach - there is no sense of dominance or ownership of nature.
+I admire the respect of this approach - there is no sense of dominance or ownership of nature.

 My new ‘Garden Zen Collection’ of garden floral images and haiku hopes to evoke something of this presence and respect.
-The beauty to be found in a scene where the light is playing among the intricate forms and colours of flowers sometimes evokes a lost Eden or a glimpse of heaven, but fleeting and all too brief - it’s that brevity that is acknowledged in the great sakura season in Japan.
-But the season also encompasses the idea of renewal and hope.
-Again - the natural world helps us to focus our minds on what matters, creating anew and afresh in a way that is reassuring, - but even nature needs our help to be able to offer it’s age-old dependability for future generations.
+The beauty to be found in a scene where light is playing among the intricate forms and colours of flowers sometimes evokes a lost Eden or a glimpse of heaven, yet fleeting and all too brief - it’s that brevity that is acknowledged in the great sakura season in Japan.
+This season also encompasses the idea of renewal and hope.
+Again, the natural world helps us to focus our minds on what matters, creating anew and afresh in a way that is reassuring but, now more than ever, nature needs our help to be able to offer it’s age-old dependability for future generations.

 Emma Clinton - May 2025